Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays: Methods

-where $GC_c$ is the saliency map provided by Grad-CAM for class $c$, $ReLU$ is a rectified linear unit, $\alpha^k_c$ is a weight for channel $k$ of the last spatial layer of a network, $GAP$ is global average pooling, $logit(x)_c$ is the logit output for the model being evaluated for class $c$, and $LSFM^k$ are the activations for channel $k$ of the last spatial feature maps of a network.
+where $GC_c$ is the saliency map for each class $c$, $ReLU$ is a rectified linear unit, $\alpha^k_c$ is a weight for channel $k$ of the last spatial layer of a network, $GAP$ is global average pooling, $logit(x)_c$ is the logit output for the model being evaluated for class $c$, and $LSFM^k$ are the activations for channel $k$ of the last spatial feature maps of a network.
+In other words, Grad-CAM calculates a combination of the \acp{LSFM} of a network and the gradient of the network outputs with respect to each element of the \acp{LSFM}.
 To combine the $GC_c$ from all classes, we use

 where $\psi_c$ is a weight for the saliency map of each class.
 We consider three ways of choosing the weights $\psi_c$ to mix the $GC_c$ for each class $c$: \begin{itemize} \item \textbf{Thresholded}: uniformly mix the classes that are considered present in the image based on a threshold on the model's output, according to